bbranquinho/skip-the-dishes/README.md

 ## 4. Architecture

-The proposed solution uses some concepts like DDD, Event Sourcing, and CQRS.
+Many things are considered for the proposed solution, the following figure shows all modules and their relations.

 ![Basic Architecture](https://user-images.githubusercontent.com/1013619/37637807-8a7c911e-2be8-11e8-9a09-71091317f36a.png)

-Follows some details about these concepts:
+The proposed solution uses some concepts like DDD, Event Sourcing, and CQRS.
+Some details of these concepts are available in:

     **DDD**: https://martinfowler.com/bliki/CQRS.html
     **Event Sourcing**: https://martinfowler.com/eaaDev/EventSourcing.html